Study Abroad–Israel & More

 She has been a visiting professor at Oxford University, University of Copenhagen, University of Tulane, University of Southern California, University of East Africa, Dar-A Salaam; and held a research appointment at the British Institute of International and Comparative Law.
 The author of numerous academic books and articles on human rights, labour law, and feminist legal theory, her many awards and honors include an honorary professorship from University College London and honorary doctorate from the University of Copenhagen.
 She holds an LL.D. from the Hebrew University and an LL.B. from the London School of Economics.

-Classes will be held in the seminar rooms and lecture halls of the Haim Striks Law School.
+Classes will be held in the seminar rooms and lecture halls of the College of Law and Business in Ramat Gan.
 These modern facilities provide ample seating, proper writing surfaces, sufficient lighting, and adequate soundproofing.
-All of Haim Striks’ classroom facilities support current technology, including wireless free Internet, projection capabilities, etc. Students will need to provide their own power adaptors.
+All of the classroom facilities support current technology, including wireless free Internet, projection capabilities, etc. Students will need to provide their own power adaptors.

-Library and Internet resources will be available to students as if they were full-time students at Haim Striks.
+Library and Internet resources will be available to students as if they were full-time students at the college.
 The law school has a comprehensive law library with extensive Israeli and international sources of law and commentary.
-Haim Striks is also affiliated with the College of Management Academic Studies, which has its own extensive library collection.
-Online legal and non-legal databases will also be available.

 Tuition and Fees

-Course materials and admission and transportation to sponsored field trips are covered by tuition and fees.
+Course materials and admission and local transportation to sponsored field trips are covered by tuition and fees.

 $2,630 - per student for the two credit hours available for the program